arwysyah/arwysyah/Readme.md

 I'm Arwy Syahputra Siregar, I'm an Indonesian Software Engineer 👨‍💻 who is passionate about JavaScript ,Dart, C++ ,Android and its entire ecosystem.
 - 🔭 Currently i am working at Poland Software Company and Singaporr Company
+- 🔭 I have one article that published in my Company blog [here]([https://www.smartfren.com/](https://expans.io/2022/11/04/react-native-and-python-run-python-script-on-the-frontend-side/))
 - 🔭 i am working With React Native, Flutter ,Unity and Kotlin android
-- 🔭 During my free time i am playing with C++ and Hacker Rank
+- 🔭 During my free time i am playing with C++, LeetCode and Hacker Rank
 - 🔭 Ex [Smartfren](https://www.smartfren.com/) as Mobile Developer
 -  🔭 Ex Otomo Software Engineer Tech Lead
 - 🔭 I’m currently working as Software Engineer with Typescript,Javasctipt,Dart and c++ and researching how to achieve better performance and  scalable Application.